Martin Handford: Career

-In 1986, Handford was asked by his art director at Walker Books to draw a character with peculiar features so that his pictures of crowds had a focal point.
-After much thinking, he came up with the idea of "Wally", a world traveller and time-travel aficionado who always dresses in red and white.
-Wally is joined on most of his travels by his friend Wenda—who wears clothes with the same colours as Wally's—and by an evil character named Odlaw (Waldo spelled backwards) who dresses in yellow and black.
+In 1986, an art director from Walker Books commissioned Handford to draw a crowd containing a hidden character with peculiar features to make readers look more closely, an idea similar to Busy Places by Philippe Dupasquier.
+Handford created a two-page spread that introduced "Wally", a world traveller and time travel aficionado dressed in a red and white striped shirt.
+Handford said in 1993 that there was "no other significance in the clothing" besides being distinctive.
+Wally is joined on most of his travels by his friend Wenda, who wears clothes with the same colours as Wally's, an evil character named Odlaw (Waldo spelled backwards) who dresses in yellow and black, and a dog named Woof.